-NOTES: 1) The current channel is highlighted upon entering the channel list,
+NOTES: 1) The current channel is highlighted upon entering the channel list, and deleting channels.

-What Channels ➤ Are Defined So Far?
+What Channels > Are Defined So Far?

-All available channels are listed in the Channel Setup menu, which describes how each channel can be accessed and which serves as the gateway for editing, copying and deleting channels.
+All available channels are listed in the Channel Setup menu, which describes how each channel can be accessed and which serves as the gateway for editing, copying

-From the presentation level press (Mercu) to display the Main menu.
-To display the Channel Setup menu, press (3), or move the highlight to the Channel Setup option and press (-).
+From the presentation level press Menu to display the Main menu.
+To display the Channel Setup menu. press 3. or move the highlight to the Channel Setup option and press -.
 The Channel Setup menu will appear (see sample at right), with the active channel highlighted.